MrMichaelNealon/base/README.md

 		</head>
 ```

-This works pretty well, I've also ensures that the CSS and
+This works pretty well, I've also ensured that the CSS and
 JS code are eval()'d in php so we can use variables and
 other php goodies within these blocks - allowing for fairly
 complex and dynamic code to be generated for the front-end.